Olivia, Sophia, Mia, and Amelia rank in the current Top Ten. Emilia, Aria, Victoria, Julia, and Lydia aren’t far behind.

 Zofia – The Polish form of Sophia.

 It’s quite the list, isn’t it?
-Which are your favorites, or is the -ia ending not for you?
+Which are your favorite girl names ending in ia, or is this sound not for you?
 Are there any that I’ve missed?